Introduction -electric cars for company directors

 Although we claim depreciation on a car in the company accounts, the company saves tax based on the Capital Allowances.
 Therefore, Capital Allowances are claimed in the company’s Corporation Tax workings as part of this.

-Capital Allowances for electric cars
+Capital Allowances for electric cars for company directors

 The current allowances for company cars are: